-In this repotting tutorial you will learn how to repot a Moreton Bay Fig, scientific name Ficus macrophylla.
+In this repotting tutorial, you will learn how to report a Moreton Bay Fig, scientific name Ficus macrophylla.
 This bonsai was sold in a nursery pot and needs to be repotted into a bonsai container.

-Bonsai are often mass grown in a farm and are planted into the container right from the field.
-If you don’t purchase a bonsai from a reputable bonsai nursery, it might be grown in a very poor soil that has low water absorption and slow drainage.
+Bonsai are often mass-grown on a farm and are planted into a container right from the field.
+If you don’t purchase a bonsai from a reputable bonsai nursery, it might be grown in very poor soil that has low water absorption and slow drainage.

 Items you will need: